philipphager/baidu-bert-model/README.md

 ## Setup
 1. We recommend installing dependencies using [Mamba](https://mamba.readthedocs.io/en/latest/user_guide/mamba.html): `mamba env create --file environment.yaml`
 2. Next, download the Baidu ULTR dataset for training.
 We [upload the first 125 partitions here](https://huggingface.co/datasets/philipphager/baidu-ultr-pretrain/tree/main).
 Afterwards, update project config with your dataset path under `config/user_const.yaml`.
 3. You can train our BERTs on a SLURM cluster using, e.g.: `sbatch scripts/train.sh cross-encoder`.
-The last argument selects the ranking objective, which is one of: `[cross-encoder, listwise-cross-encoder, pbm, dla, pointwise-ips, listwise-ips]`.
+The last argument selects the ranking objective, which is one of: `[naive-pointwise, naive-listwise, pbm, dla, ips-pointwise, ips-listwise]`.

 ## Using pretrained models
 ```Python